dwave-examples/flow-shop-scheduling/README.md

 You can see information about supported IDEs and authorizing access to your Leap account [here](https://docs.dwavesys.com/docs/latest/doc_leap_dev_env.html).

-To run the job shop demo with the visual interface, from the command line enter
+To run the flow shop demo with the visual interface, from the command line enter

     python app.py